List of gold glass portraits: Brescia medallion

-The portrait medallion is a part of the ornamentation of the so-called Desiderius Cross, 9th-century processional crux gemmata currently preserved in Museo di Santa Giulia, Brescia, Italy.
+The portrait medallion is a part of the ornamentation of the so-called Desiderius Cross, 9th-century processional crux gemmata now in Museo di Santa Giulia, Brescia, Italy.

 The medallion is often referred to as a portrait of Galla Placidia and her children, but the current scholarly consensus is strongly against this 18th-century identification.

 Some 19th-century scholars, including Raffaele Garrucci and Hermann Vopel, suspected the work to be a fake.
 The earliest mention of the medallion comes from a 17th-century inventory.
 In 1762, Francesco Antonio Zaccaria recalled that he saw it circa 1725.

 Several details indicate the Egyptian, perhaps Alexandrian origin of the medallion.
 Both words of the inscription (ΒΟΥΝΝΕΡΙ ΚΕΡΑΜΙ) end in iota, possibly indicating the Ancient Greek dialect of Egypt; ΚΕΡΑΜΙ, then, means "potter".
 Stylistically, the painting is closely related to the 3rd-century mummy portraits found in the Faiyum Oasis.
 The costumes are more consistent with the contemporary fashions in Egypt than in Rome itself.
 In particular, the mantle worn by the middle figure is not fastened by a fibula, but instead knotted; one parallel for this is a 3rd-century Coptic tapestry medallion, now in the Hermitage Museum, showing the goddess Gaea with her mantle knotted in a similar way.
 The peculiar hair style of the older woman is unknown in Roman portraiture, but can be found on some 3rd-century plaster mummy masks from Egypt.

 Howells (2015) summarizes the research into the Brescia medallion demonstrating its connection to contemporaneous Roman-Egyptian art (in particular the Fayum mummy portraits) as well as linguistic arguments supporting the authenticity of the artefact based on 18th century scholarship.
 Jás Elsner (2007) also contends that the Brescia medallion likely depicts a family from Alexandria, since the inscription is in the Alexandrian dialect of Greek, and provides possible dates ranging from the early-3rd to mid-5th century AD, before it found its way to Italy where it adorned a 7th-century cross.